Code Templates

 end // for

 There are two types of templates: shared and exclusive.
 Shared templates are available across all edit modes.
-They are contained in the file
+They are contained in the file data\templates.txt

 .
 Exclusive templates are designed specifically for the current edit mode.
 A path to the exclusive template file can be customized with the template

-key in the modes.xml
+key in the mode configuration:

 The editor merges the content of shared and exclusive templates in a single list.
 Exclusive templates have priority over the shared with the same name.